dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q03.md

 # BEGIN PROB

-Suppose there is a dataset contains 4 values: -2, -1, 2, 4.
+Suppose there is a dataset contains four values: $-2$, $-1$,
+$2$, $4$.
 You would like to use gradient descent to minimize the mean square error over this dataset.

 # BEGIN SUBPROB

-Write down the expression of mean square error and its derivative given this dataset
+Write down the expression of mean square error and its derivative given this dataset.

 $R_{sq}(h)$ =